microsoft/DMF/DmfSamples/SwitchBar4/README.md

-SwitchBar4 Sample KMDF/DMF Function Driver for OSR USB-FX2 (DMF Sample 7)
+SwitchBar4 Sample KMDF/DMF Filter Driver for OSR USB-FX2 (DMF Sample 7)
 ========================================================================
 This sample shows how to write a filter driver using DMF.
 This sample is similar to SwitchBar3.
 This sample, however, uses the DMF_IoctlHandler Module to filter IOCTLs.